National Memorial Arboretum: Location

 The National Memorial Arboretum is situated just south of Alrewas on approximately 150 acre of old gravel workings, 5 mi north of Lichfield, Staffordshire.
 It is adjacent to the confluence of the River Tame with the River Trent, and directly neighbouring Croxall Lakes.
 It is at the western end of the National Forest, just off the A38 road.
+The site is also served by Diamond Buses NMA1 service that runs as a limited stop service from Tamworth.

 Features

 The Polar Bear Memorial was the first memorial dedicated on site, on 7 June 1998.

 The arboretum contains more than 25,000 trees.
 There are more than 400 memorials for the armed forces, civilian organisations and voluntary bodies who have played a part in serving the country; and even HMS Amethyst's cat Simon.

 The largest section is the Armed Forces Memorial, at the heart of the arboretum, which is a tribute to over 16,000 service personnel who have lost their lives in conflict or as a result of terrorism since the end of the Second World War.
 At 11 am on 11 November each year the sun shines through two slits in the outer and inner walls of the memorial, casting a shaft of light across a wreath in the centre.
 The Armed Forces Memorial was dedicated in October 2007 by the Archbishop of Canterbury in the presence of Elizabeth II.

 Other areas of the site include an RAF 'wing', Naval review and Army parade.
 Civilian areas include 'The Beat' which contains memorials and dedications to police forces from around the UK and commonwealth.
 There is a Wartime Nurses Memorial, to 1,300 VAD and professional nurses who died in the First and Second World Wars.

 Within the arboretum is the Millennium Chapel of Peace and Forgiveness where, at 11 am each day, an act of remembrance takes place.
 Following the two-minute silence, accompanied by the Last Post and Reveille, there is an introductory talk about the arboretum.
 The Bastion Memorial commemorates British casualties of the War in Afghanistan (2001–2021).
 A memorial to the Lisbon Maru was unveiled in 2021.

 A 'remembrance glade' was unveiled at the arboretum by the Royal British Legion in September 2021, featuring plants chosen for their symbolic meanings in relation to grief and new beginnings.

 Daily activities on site include guided walks, buggy tours, land train rides and free talks, as well as the Daily Act of Remembrance.
 Most of these activities are conducted by a team of over 260 volunteers, who collectively dedicate more than 52,000 hours of their time per year to the arboretum.
 In 2010, the Volunteers of the National Memorial Arboretum were awarded The Queen's Award for Voluntary Service.